Brigitte Bardot: Early life

 During World War II, when Paris was occupied by Nazi Germany, Bardot spent more time at home due to increasingly strict civilian surveillance.
 She became engrossed in dancing to records, which her mother saw as a potential for a ballet career.
 Bardot was admitted at the age of seven to the private school Cours Hattemer.
-She went to school three days a week, which gave her ample time to take dance lessons at a local studio, under her mother's arrangements.
+She went to school three days a week, which gave her ample time to take dance lessons at a local studio under her mother's arrangements.
 In 1949, Bardot was accepted at the Conservatoire de Paris.
-For three years she attended ballet classes held by Russian choreographer Boris Knyazev.
+She attended ballet classes held by Russian choreographer Boris Knyazev for three years.
 She also studied at the Institut de la Tour, a private Catholic high school near her home.

-Hélène Gordon-Lazareff, the then-director of the magazines Elle and Le Jardin des Modes, hired Bardot in 1949 as a "junior" fashion model.
-On 8 March 1950, Bardot (aged 15 at the time) appeared on the cover of Elle, which brought her an acting offer for the film Les Lauriers sont coupés from director Marc Allégret.
+Hélène Gordon-Lazareff, the director of the magazines Elle and Le Jardin des Modes, hired Bardot in 1949 as a "junior" fashion model.
+On 8 March 1950, 15-year-old Bardot appeared on the cover of Elle, which brought her an acting offer for the film Les Lauriers sont coupés from director Marc Allégret.
 Her parents opposed her becoming an actress, but her grandfather was supportive, saying that "If this little girl is to become a whore, cinema will not be the cause."
 At the audition, Bardot met Roger Vadim, who later notified her that she did not get the role.
 They subsequently fell in love.
-Her parents fiercely opposed their relationship; her father announced to her one evening that she would continue her education in England and that he had bought her a train ticket, the journey to take place the following day.
+Her parents fiercely opposed their relationship; her father announced to her one evening that she would continue her education in England and that he had bought her a train ticket for the following day.
 Bardot reacted by putting her head into an oven with open fire; her parents stopped her and ultimately accepted the relationship, on condition that she marry Vadim at the age of 18.